 The test: seeking SARS-CoV-2 through amplification

 This bit is more technical.
-We usually take 5µl of the colourless nucleic acids extract then add that to about 15µl of a mix made up of different chemicals, molecules and mixtures (reagents-see below).
+We usually take 5µl of the colourless nucleic acids extract and then add that to about 15µl of a mix made up of different chemicals, molecules and mixtures (reagents-see below).
 This we call the ‘reaction mix’.